mishrakushal/news-article-classifier/README.md

 4) Decision Tree Classifier
 5) K-Nearest Neighbours

-We select the model which had the best mean cross-validation score, which, in this case, was Logistic Regression.
+We selected the model with the best mean cross-validation score, which, in this case, was ***Logistic Regression***.

 **Classifiers Tested**